Or Kahlon

-Biography
+Early life and education

-Or Kahlon was born in the city of Givat Olga in Israel.
-He grew up in the Hasharon neighborhood in Givat Olga.
-Or Kahlon started dancing at the age of fourteen.
-He graduated from Thelma Yellin High School of Arts in 2005.
-Kahlon received a scholarship and participated in summer training programs at Juilliard School in New York City.
-Kahlon studied with Jiří Kylián, Nacho Duato and William Forsythe.
-Kahlon won the first Israeli Born to Dance competition in 2006.
+Kahlon was born and raised in Givat Olga, Israel.
+He began dancing at the age of fourteen.
+He graduated from the Thelma Yellin High School of Arts in 2005 and later attended summer training programmes at the Juilliard School in New York City.

+In 2006, Kahlon won the first season of the Israeli dance competition Born to Dance.

-Dancing career
+Dance career

-Kahlon danced with Spanish National Dance Company from 2007 till 2009.
-He was leading dancer of Nederlands Dans Theater from 2009 till 2011.
+Kahlon danced with the Spanish National Dance Company from 2007 to 2009, performing as a soloist.
+From 2009 to 2011, he performed as a soloist with Nederlands Dans Theater.